What Type Of Electromagnetic Radiation Has The Highest Energy

 At a fundamental level, electromagnetic radiation is composed of photons, which are massless particles that carry energy and momentum.
 The energy of a single photon is determined by its frequency, as described by the equation E = hf, where E is energy, h is Planck's constant (a fundamental constant of nature), and f is frequency.
 This equation underscores the direct relationship between frequency and energy: a photon with a higher frequency carries more energy than a photon with a lower frequency.

 The electromagnetic spectrum is broadly divided into several regions, each characterized by a specific range of frequencies and wavelengths.
 These regions, in order of increasing frequency (and therefore increasing energy), are: radio waves, microwaves, infrared radiation, visible light, ultraviolet radiation, X-rays, and gamma rays.
-Radio waves, with the longest wavelengths and lowest frequencies, are used for communication, broadcasting, and radar.
+Which means radio waves, with the longest wavelengths and lowest frequencies, are used for communication, broadcasting, and radar.
 Microwaves, with shorter wavelengths and higher frequencies, are used in microwave ovens, satellite communication, and Wi-Fi.
 Infrared radiation, which we experience as heat, is used in thermal imaging, remote controls, and optical fibers.

 Trends and Latest Developments: Gamma-Ray Astronomy and Beyond